 - the shape of a perfume bottle

-- the ornamentation applied to a t-shirt
+- the decoration applied to a t-shirt

 What you cannot register

-- a method of construction;
+- a method of construction

-- the function of an article.
+- the function of something (for example, the way an MP3 player works)

 Who can apply for registration?